skyscrapers/documentation/kubernetes/walk-through.md

 - run `kubectl config set-context <anything-you-want> --cluster <cluster-name> --user <username>` to set the context in kubectl config.
 - run `kubectl config use-context <anything-you-want>` to select the context created above.
 Contexts are useful when you want to manage multiple clusters.

 Now you should be able to interact with the cluster.
-Try `kubectl get pods` for example.
+Try `kubectl get pods` for example (*Note that this command might return successfully but not display anything.
+This means that you don't have Pods deployed in the `default` namespace*)

 ## Deploying applications & services on Kubernetes: the Helm Package Manager

 After a roll out of a Kubernetes cluster, it could be tempting to start executing numerous `kubectl create` commands to get stuff deployed on the cluster.

-Running such commands is a good idea to learn how deployments are done on Kubernetes, but it is not the appropriate tool to construct fully self contained application deployments.
+Running such commands is a good idea to learn how deployments are done on Kubernetes, but it **is not the appropriate tool** to construct fully self contained application deployments.
 The Kubernetes community came up with a separate tool for that:

 [The Helm Package Manager](https://helm.sh/)